 As many as 27,30,359 vaccine doses were administered during the period.
 More than 11.72 crore vaccines have been given across the country so far.

-Of the total vaccinations administered till date, 87 percent are recipients of their first dose while 13 percent have received the second dose.
-Among states, Maharashtra has administered the most nearly 9.3 million vaccine doses, followed by Rajasthan (8.8 million) and Gujarat (8.5 million).
+Of these, 87 percent are first doses, while 13 percent are second doses.
+Among states, Maharashtra has administered the most—nearly 11.5 million vaccine doses—followed by Rajasthan (10.4 million) and Uttar Pradesh (10.3 million).

-Maharashtra also reported the most 376 or 48 percent new deaths, followed by Chhattisgarh (94), Punjab (56), Uttar Pradesh (39) and Karnataka (36).
-These five states account for 77 percent of all the new deaths reported across the country.
+Maharashtra also reported the most 349, or 29 percent, new deaths followed by Chhattisgarh (135), Delhi (112), Uttar Pradesh (104) and Gujarat (81).
+These five states account for 66 percent of all the new deaths reported across the country.

-About 13 states and union territories did not report any deaths today.
-These include: Andaman and Nicobar, Arunachal Pradesh, Dadra and Nagar Haveli/Daman and Diu, Ladakh, Lakshadweep, Mizoram, Nagaland, Odisha, Puducherry, Rajasthan, Sikkim and Tripura.
+About 10 states and union territories did not report any deaths today.
+These include Andaman and Nicobar, Arunachal Pradesh, Ladakh, Lakshadweep, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim and Tripura.

-The total recoveries in India are now over 1.19 crore while total deaths now stand 1,67,642 as per April 9 update.
-The mortality rate in the country is at 1.3 percent with Punjab reporting the highest (2.8 percent).
-More than 13 lakh daily tests reported as on April 8 with more than 25.40 crore tests carried out till date.
+The number of recoveries now stands at more than 1.25 crore, while the death toll has climbed to 1,74,308.
+India's mortality is at 1.2 percent, with Punjab reporting the highest (2.7 percent).
+More than 14 lakh daily tests were done on April 15 and more than 26.34 crore tests carried out till date.

-Despite the high number of cases and deaths reported by India, the country fares better when compared with other nations in terms of per million population.
+Despite the high number of cases and deaths reported by India, the country fares better in terms of per million population compared to other countries.